Deban-H/Netflix-Clone/README.md

 - Search functionality to find your favorite content instantly

  **Fully Responsive**
--Mobile-friendly and optimized across devices
+- Mobile-friendly and optimized across devices
--Flexbox and Media Queries for seamless adaptation
+- Flexbox and Media Queries for seamless adaptation

 ---